China's economic growth climbs to 6.9% in the first quarter

 China's frothy real estate market also continued to fuel growth, as authorities' efforts to cool the sector have yet to fully kick in, analysts said.

-China's ruling Communist party has been prioritizing economic stability ahead of a key leadership reshuffle later this year when President Xi Jinping's second term in power will start.
+China's ruling Communist Party has been prioritizing economic stability ahead of a key leadership reshuffle later this year when President Xi Jinping's second term in power will start.

 But many experts fear that Beijing's efforts to boost growth today will come at a price during Xi's next term.
 Bank lending has soared, with debt growing at more than twice the rate of the underlying economy.